from ctypes import c_void_p, byref

 self._mode = mode if mode is not None else ctx.TRIANGLES

-self._vao_cache: Dict[str, VertexArray] = {}
+self._vao_cache: dict[str, VertexArray] = {}

 self._num_vertices: int = -1